UK Regulations

 Building Regulations & BS 7671

-The wiring regulations and building standards landscape for plug-in solar.
-Understand why most modern UK homes are already well-protected and what the BSI is working on.
+The wiring regulations and building standards landscape for plug-in solar, including the BS 7671 section the interim specification points installers to and what the BSI is working on.

 G98 DNO Notification: Complete Guide